 As a testament to its commitment to helping Filipinos, LRMC had previously worked with these communities in various cleanup and beautification projects.

 MPIF President Melody del Rosario with LRMC Corporate Communications and Customer Relations Head Jacqueline Gorospe and HSEQ Environment and Social System Manager Louernie de Sales turns over Bayan Tanim plant crates to Capt.
 Roberto Bunda of Barangay 659A in Manila.

 Plant crates composed of seeds and seedlings (tomato, squash, sitaw, ampalaya and talong) with fresh vegetables

 Pasay City Chief of Staff Peter Eric Pardo, CENRO Operations Superintendent 1 Ronald Rae Salvador and Barangay 190 Kagawad Isabelita Cadungog with the beneficiaries received plant crates

 Barangay 659-A officials with LRMC, MPIF, and Alagang Kapatid

-LRMC is a joint venture company of Metro Pacific Investments Corporation’s Metro Pacific Light Rail Corporation (MPLRC), Ayala Corporation’s AC Infrastructure Holdings Corporation (AC Infra), Sumitomo Corporation, and the Philippine Investment Alliance for Infrastructure’s Macquarie Investments Holdings (Philippines) PTE Ltd. (MIHPL).
+LRMC is a joint venture company of Metro Pacific Investments Corporation and Sumitomo Corporation’s Metro Pacific Light Rail Corporation (MPLRC), Ayala Corporation’s AC Infrastructure Holdings Corporation (AC Infra), and the Philippine Investment Alliance for Infrastructure’s Macquarie Infrastructure Holdings (Philippines) PTE Ltd. (MIHPL).
 It assumed operations and maintenance of LRT-1 in September 2015 through a PHP 65-billion 32-year concession agreement with the Department of Transportation and the Light Rail Transit Authority (LRTA).
 LRT-1 is Metro Manila’s ISO-certified train system.